shihabsarar29/FAF-Hackathon/README.md

 # Supply Chain Generator

-A Next.js web application that generates step-wise supply chain procedures for any product using Google's Gemini AI, with structured JSON output for video generation.
+A Next.js web application that generates step-wise supply chain procedures for any product using Google's Gemini AI, with structured JSON output for video generation and **parallel AI image generation** for each step.

 ## Features